Holmes-Holmes/Holmes-Holmes.github.io/index.md

 ```
 For generality test, we use `/data/tenfold/fold_0/train_general_texts.txt` and `/data/tenfold/fold_0/train_general_labels.txt` to train the model, and test the model on `/data/general_data/general_test_texts.txt` and `/data/general_data/general_test_labels.txt`. <br>
 Please refer to https://github.com/soarsmu/ICPC_2022_Automated-Identification-of-Libraries-from-Vulnerability-Data-Can-We-Do-Better/tree/master for more details. <br>

+This paper has been submitted to ICSE 2024.